Education in West Virginia: History

 Article X of the 1863 state constitution provided for free and universal system of schools.
 The 1872 constitution clarified that "White and colored persons shall not be taught in the same school."

 In 1990, teachers in 47 of the 55 counties went on strike for eleven days.
 On February 22, 2018, teachers and support staff in all the state's counties struck the schools over pay and other issues shutting down all the public schools in the state.
 After nine days, the Legislature granted pay raises.

 Comparison

 West Virginia ranks as one of the lowest scoring states for education in the United States.
-According to The National Assessment of Educational Progress, the state ranks significantly below the national average in mathmatics, reading, writing, and science.
+According to The National Assessment of Educational Progress, the state ranks significantly below the national average in mathematics, reading, writing, and science.
 This is compared to its surrounding states of Virginia, Maryland, Kentucky, Ohio and Pennsylvania who on average score higher than or equal to the national average.